cwkang1998/se-crash-course-2019/Session2.md

 ### Before we continue, a litte context since JS moves faster than the speed of light

-When studying React & React Native here, we will be using the newer **React Hooks** since its not only easier to read but also understand, and people had been stating its perks (quotation needed).
+When studying React here, we will be using the newer **React Hooks** since its not only easier to read but also understand, and people had been stating its perks (quotation needed).

 Do note that you may use whatever library APIs provided by React to achieve the same purpose.

-### What's React & React Native(Expo)
+### What's React

 > ReactJS is an open source JavaScript library designed by Facebook for creating rich and engaging web apps fast and efficiently with minimal coding.
 > React Native combines the best parts of native development with React.